lelarry26/js-lab-event-handling-exercises-v2/README.md

 ### Calculator

 Using the following parameters and starter code to create a calculator.
+> You SHOULD NOT have to change anything in the HTML to make this work.
+Your goal should be to do it ALL with JavaScript.

 - Add click handlers to the number buttons
   - Create an array of the numbers clicked, in order